 So, if you find that your opioid use consumes your thoughts, it may be time to seek our help.

-These symptoms are often enough to send you back to the opioids for relief.
+These symptoms are often enough to send you back to opioids for relief.

 When you have an opioid use disorder, you’ll go to great lengths to acquire more.
 Examples of this include making up or exaggerating symptoms with the doctor, claiming you lost your pills, or worse, transitioning to heroin.

 If you suspect you or a loved one is developing an opioid use disorder, the earlier we can intervene, the easier the road is to recovery.
-That said, no matter where you may be in your addiction, we’re here to help through our detox program, residential treatments, and intensive outpatient services.
+That said, no matter where you may be in your addiction, we’re here to help through our intensive outpatient services.
 Please contact our San Juan Capistrano, California office to learn more.